MicrosoftDocs/visualstudio-docs/docs/test/how-to-use-boost-test-for-cpp.md

 ---
 title: Use Boost.Test for C++
-description: Use Boost.Test to create unit tests in Visual Studio. ms.date: 01/29/2020 ms.topic: how-to
+description: Discover how to use the Boost.Test adapter to create unit tests in Visual Studio, which is a component of the Desktop development with C++ workload. ms.date: 01/29/2020 ms.topic: how-to
 author: tylermsft